-- Manage the identification and co-ordination of students with additional needs within the four main areas set out in the Code of Practice. - Be responsible for referrals to external agencies. - Attend and contribute to Annual Review for students with Educational Health Care Plans (EHCPs). - Use a wide range of data sources to ensure that students require additional support are provided for appropriately. - Co-ordinate the provision for students with SEND. - Maintain the Inclusion Register and oversee the records of all students with SEND. - Liaise with parents/carers and external agencies. - Liaise and collaboratively work with the Assistant SENDCO. - Collaborate with colleagues to develop effective SEND good practice. - Contribute to CPD planning in SEND areas. - Oversee the effectiveness of Teaching Assistants using evidence and research to develop practice.
+- Manage the identification and co-ordination of students with additional needs within the four main areas set out in the Code of Practice. - Be responsible for referrals to external agencies. - Attend and contribute to Annual Review for students with Educational Health Care Plans (EHCPs). - Use a wide range of data sources to ensure that students require additional support are provided for appropriately. - Co-ordinate the provision for students with SEND. - Maintain the Inclusion Register and oversee the records of all students with SEND. - Liaise with parents/carers and external agencies. - Collaborate with colleagues to develop effective SEND good practice. - Contribute to CPD planning in SEND areas. - Oversee the effectiveness of Teaching Assistants using evidence and research to develop practice.